Frederick Robie

-Frederick Robie (August 12, 1822 – February 2, 1912) was an American physician and politician who most notably served as the 39th governor of Maine.
+Frederick Robie (August 12, 1822 – February 2, 1912) was an American physician and politician who served as the 39th governor of Maine.

 Early life

-Robie was born in Gorham, Maine and studied at the Gorham Academy.
+Robie was born in Gorham, Maine, and studied at the Gorham Academy.
 He graduated from Bowdoin College in 1841.
 After graduation, he taught at academies in the Southern states and served as a tutor to the family of Dennis DuPont Hankins, a plantation owner in the Territory of Florida.
 He then took a medical course at Jefferson Medical College, Philadelphia, and received his medical degree in 1844.
-He had a successful medical career and established medical practices in Biddeford, Maine, and then in Waldoboro, Maine.
+He had a successful medical career and established medical practices in Biddeford, and Waldoboro, Maine.
 He later practiced medicine in his hometown of Gorham.

 Civil War

 During the American Civil War, Robie accepted an appointment from President Abraham Lincoln as Paymaster of United States Volunteers.
 He served with the Army of the Potomac from 1861 to 1863.
 Robie then was transferred to Boston as Chief Paymaster of the Department of New England.
 He later served in Maine administering the final payments of discharged soldiers.